openequella/openequella.github.io/guides/SecurityAdminGuide.md

 * The other workflow privileges include CREATE_WORKFLOW and EDIT_WORKFLOW.
 ###  DESIGN_REPORT
 Allows for reports to be designed using the BIRT report designer.
 It is available at Institution level, and on the Reporting grouping.
-* This privilege is required for creating EQUELLA reports in the BIRT report designer.
+* This privilege is required for creating openEQUELLA reports in the BIRT report designer.
 * Typically only granted to administrators.
 * The other reporting privileges include CREATE_REPORT, DELETE_REPORT, EDIT_REPORT and EXECUTE_REPORT.
 ### DIGITAL_RIGHTS_ITEM